 Now you are ready to tell this story at your Thanksgiving table about the hundreds (and likely thousands) of years of seasonal celebrations of gratitude on this continent before the arrival of people from Europe.
 You can get everyone’s attention with this question, “Did you know that the pilgrims did not participate in the first thanksgiving in America?”

-transcribed and interpreted by Kim Allsup, a teacher and the author of A Gift of Wonder, A True Story Showing School As It Should Be.
+This story was transcribed and interpreted by Kim Allsup, a teacher, and the author of A Gift of Wonder, A True Story Showing School As It Should Be.